-Miso ramen is a popular Japanese noodle soup that is flavoured with miso, a Japanese fermented soybean paste, which gives the broth a slightly sweet, salty and nutty taste.
+Miso ramen is a popular Japanese noodle soup that is flavored with miso, a Japanese fermented soybean paste, which gives the broth a slightly sweet, salty and nutty taste.
 The soup typically consists of Chinese-style wheat noodles, broth, and toppings such as sliced pork, sliced green onions, and bean sprouts.

-The Doubanjiang or chilli oil gives the ramen a medium level of heat.
+The Doubanjiang or chili oil gives the ramen a medium level of heat.
 You can easily adjust the amount to suit your taste and you can also skip it if you are very sensitive to spice.